JasonShin/fp-core.rs/README.md

 ## Monoid

-An set with a binary function that "combines" pairs from that set into another element of the set.
+A set with a binary function that "combines" pairs from that set into another element of the set.

 One simple monoid is the addition of numbers: